Kris Drake, MHA, FACHE,

 Elizabeth McGee, Finance Coordinator, holds a Bachelors of Science in Management from the University of Massachusetts.
 She began with Ingham County as an Administrative Analyst in 2005.
 In 2013, she became the Finance Coordinator for the Ingham Community Health Centers.
 Beth is responsible for coordinating the development of and monitoring all Community Health Center budgets, including grants, contracts and managed care arrangements.

-Izabela Wackowski-Norris, Community Health Center Supervisor, holds a Bachelor of Science in Community Development and a Master of Science in Public Administration from Central Michigan University.
+Community Health Center Manager, holds a Bachelor of Science in Community Development and a Master of Science in Public Administration from Central Michigan University.
 She started with the Ingham Community Health Centers in December, 2013, and provides administrative oversight to the Forest Community Health Center, in addition to managing the refugee and Ryan White programs.
 Izabela is responsible for administrative and clinical oversight, program development, and budget management.

-Community Health Center Supervisor, holds a Bachelor of Science in Nursing and is currently pursuing a Master of Science in Nursing, Family Nurse Practitioner, and Education.
+Community Health Center Manager, holds a Bachelor of Science in Nursing and is currently pursuing a Master of Science in Nursing, Family Nurse Practitioner, and Education.
 She began her career with Ingham Community Health Centers in June, 2014 as Sexton Health Center nurse.
 In March, 2015, she became the Patient Centered Medical Home (PCMH) Coordinator, providing training and support for the clinical staff in primary care sites for a multi-site PCMH recognition under the leadership of Krista Haven, Clinical Services Manager.
 In April, 2017, she became the supervisor for the Women's Health Services and Cedar Pediatrics Health Center.
 While providing administrative, clinical oversight, and budget management for the Women's Health Services and Cedar Pediatrics, she also coordinates the activities related to Title X, 340 B Drugs, and Infection Control for the AAAHC.